JackTrapper/NT-OS-2-Design-Workbook/01 - NT OS2 Kernel Specification.md

 __Parameters:__

-- Process - Pointer to KPROCESS object describing the process for which the Ldt is to be set.
+- *Process* - Pointer to `KPROCESS` object describing the process for which the Ldt is to be set.
-- Ldt - Pointer to an array of LDT_ENTRYs (that is, a pointer to an Ldt.
+- *Ldt* - Pointer to an array of LDT_ENTRYs (that is, a pointer to an Ldt.
-- Limit - Ldt limit (must be 0 mod 8)
+- *Limit* - Ldt limit (must be 0 mod 8)

 The specified LDT (which may be null) will be made the active Ldt of the specified process, for all threads thereof, on whichever processors they are running.
 The change will take effect before the call returns.

-An Ldt address of NULL or a Limit of 0 will cause the process to receive the NULL Ldt.
+An *Ldt* address of NULL or a Limit of 0 will cause the process to receive the NULL *Ldt*.

 This function only exists on i386 and i386 compatible processors.

-No checking is done on the validity of Ldt entries.
+No checking is done on the validity of *Ldt* entries.

 **IMPLEMENATION NOTES:**